KHEngineering/RoboRio/controls/controls.md

 * You can connect the RoboRio to the internet, and even install additional software on it
 * First/NI does not limit the filesystem at all, so you are the admin
 * Ships with OPKG package manager and a default repo from NI with packages configured for NI RT Linux
-* Directions to install the Angstrom Repo on the RoboRio will give access to over 5000 packages compatible with the Rio
+* Directions to install the Angstrom Repo on the RoboRio are on our beta website.
+This will give access to over 5000 packages compatible with the Rio

 --